Circuit de Cézanne

-Built between 1285 and 1350 in a potpourri of styles, this cathedral includes a Romanesque 12th-century nave in its southern aisle; chapels from the 14th and 15th centuries; and a 5th-century sarcophagus in the apse.
-More recent additions include the 18th-century gilt Baroque organ.
-Acoustics make Gregorian chants (4.30pm Sunday) unforgettable.
-There are cloister tours.
+Built between 1285 and 1350 in a potpourri of styles, this cathedral includes a Romanesque 12th-century nave in its southern aisle, chapels from the 14th and 15th centuries, and a 5th-century sarcophagus in the apse.
+More recent additions include the 18th-century gilt baroque organ.
+Acoustics make Sunday-afternoon Gregorian chants unforgettable.